 – Virgin Hyperloop

 Arguably the pioneers in the hyperloop match, Virgin Hyperloop was established in 2014.
 Their designs differ in several parts from Musk’s idea.
 They utilize a magnetic levitation propulsion system, although their system is seemed to be a lot more efficient than the existing maglev trains.
-They effectively did the first human trial on a hyperloop system at their test site in Nevada and reached a peak speed of 172 kph (107 mph).
+Moreover, they effectively did the first human trial on a hyperloop system at their test site in Nevada and reached a peak speed of 172 kph (107 mph).
 They plan to set up routes primarily over the US, India, and Saudi Arabia.
 Virgin Hyperloop thinks that it can begin carrying passengers as soon as 2027.

 – Hyperloop Transportation Technologies (HyperloopTT)